pactus-project/PIPs/PIPs/pip-32.md

   2. Community - Address - pc1zf0gyc4kxlfsvu64pheqzmk8r9eyzxqvxlk6s6t - Balance 5998.971900000

 The complete balance of the hot wallets should remain in teams custody for immediate operational funds.

+### Validator Considerations

+This proposal should not affect validators in any way, they will continue to receive 1 coin per block as a reward.

+### Block Rewards

+Block rewards are to increase from 1 coin per block to 1.2 coins per block.
+1 coin to be sent to the block proposer and the remaining 0.2 to be divided among the reserve wallets.

 ### Coin Allocation Revision